Miami Federal Crimes Lawyer

 Although the way state and federal crimes are handled are similar, there are also several differences.
 If a person is accused of a state crime, local law enforcement officials will investigate, a District Attorney will prosecute, and the federal case will be heard in state court.
 With a federal crime, federal agents investigate, a U.S. Attorney prosecutes, and the case will be heard in federal court.

 Even though, on the surface, federal and state criminal cases appear similar, several nuances exist differentiating the two.
-That is why, if you have been charged with violating a federal law, you need the help of a Miami federal criminal defense lawyer familiar with the federal judicial system.
-Our Miami federal crimes attorneys can provide the advice and guidance you need throughout your case.
+That is why, if you have been charged with violating a federal law, you need the help of a Miami federal criminal defense attorney familiar with the federal judicial system.

 What's Considered a Federal Crime?